 What happens when you specify wrong

 - Over-specifying.
 Using a 12.9 where an 8.8 was right.
-Paid more, and the bolt is actually more brittle — if the joint sees shock loading or hydrogen embrittlement, the 12.9 can fracture where an 8.8 would just yield.
+Paid more, and the bolt is actually more brittle.
+If the joint sees shock loading or hydrogen embrittlement, the 12.9 can fracture where an 8.8 would just yield.
 More is not always better.

-Buying — what to ask for
+Buying: what to ask for

 At our counter, tell me three things and I can pick the right bolt in 30 seconds: